 Personal Profile or Personal Statement

-Not the most effective section of your CV, but should choose to write a profile – make it short and don’t use over technical words or Abbreviations.
+If you should choose to write a profile – make it short and don’t use over technical words or abbreviations.

 This is extremely relevant for roles where specific skills are imperative, such as within Science, engineering or computer programming.

 Don’t be too specific with your career goal e.g. SME New Business Professional seeks a role within a dynamic expanding company” could mean that you are disregarded from an excellent Account Development role for you.